ma1onso/quotes/README.md

 To build .deb file (The deb file should be available in the parent directory of the current directory)

-     dpkg-buildpackage -B -tc (-B binary-only, only arch-specific files and -tc clean source tree when finished)
+     dpkg-buildpackage -B -tc

+`B`: binary-only, only arch-specific files and `tc`: clean source tree when finished